Affordable Care Act: Individual mandate

 In 2006, an insurance expansion bill was enacted at the state level in Massachusetts.
 The bill contained both an individual mandate and an insurance exchange.
-Republican Governor Mitt Romney vetoed the mandate, but after Democrats overrode his veto, he signed it into law.
+Republican Governor Mitt Romney used a line-item veto on some provisions, and the Democratic legislature overrode some of his changes (including the mandate).
 Romney's implementation of the 'Health Connector' exchange and individual mandate in Massachusetts was at first lauded by Republicans.
 During Romney's 2008 presidential campaign, Senator Jim DeMint praised Romney's ability to "take some good conservative ideas, like private health insurance, and apply them to the need to have everyone insured".
 Romney said of the individual mandate: "I'm proud of what we've done.
 If Massachusetts succeeds in implementing it, then that will be the model for the nation."

 In 2007 Republican Senator Bob Bennett and Democratic Senator Ron Wyden introduced the Healthy Americans Act, which featured an individual mandate and state-based, regulated insurance markets called "State Health Help Agencies".
 The bill attracted bipartisan support, but died in committee.
 Many of its sponsors and co-sponsors remained in Congress during the 2008 healthcare debate.

 By 2008 many Democrats were considering this approach as the basis for healthcare reform.
 Experts said the legislation that eventually emerged from Congress in 2009 and 2010 bore similarities to the 2007 bill and that it took ideas from the Massachusetts reforms.